TheCarsonWest/TheCarsonWest.github.io/test/content/Joe Biden.md

 * Became [Barack Obama](./../barack-obama/)'s vice president after winning the 2008 election
 * Played a significant role in Domestic policy, including healthcare, education, and gun control
-* Oversaw the passage of the Affordable Care Act
+* Oversaw the passage of the [Affordable Care Act](./../affordable-care-act/)

 **President (2021-present)**

 * Inaugurated as the 46th [POTUS](./../potus/) on January 20, 2021
 * His presidency has been marked by the COVID-19 pandemic and its economic impact
 * Signed into law the American Rescue Plan Act, the Infrastructure Investment and Jobs Act, and the Bipartisan Safer Communities Act
+* 2024: After winning the democratic party primary, Joe Biden went to debate republican candidate [Donald Trump](./../donald-trump/), losing in an embarrassing fashion, and was replaced by his vice president Kamala Harris

 **Important Legislation Signed:**